danielvdh24/productivity-frameworks/README.md

 ---

-### Step 4: Rank Team Members Based on Final Score
+### Step 4: Rank with Final Score

-Once we compute final scores for each student, we can rank them from highest to lowest.
+Once we compute final scores for member, we can rank them from highest to lowest.

 | **Student** | **Final Productivity Score (%)** | **Rank** |
 |------------|-------------------------|------|